 A debt plan doesn’t have to be complex.
-All you really need to do is prioritize your debt, either by interest rate or by the balance or some other criteria that you choose.
-Then, decide what you’re going to pay every month.
+All you really need to do is prioritize your debts, either by interest rate or by the balance or some other criteria that you choose.
+Then, decide how much you’re going to pay every month.
 It’s typically best to make a lump-sum payment to one of your debts while paying the minimum on all the other accounts.
 Then, once you’ve paid off one debt, redirect your lump-sum payment to the next debt on your list.

 You can see your plan will play out by using a debt repayment calculator.
 Some let you enter a specific monthly payment or a debt-free deadline to customize your repayment plan.